RosieTrainor/BookShelf/README.md

 #### Wireframes

-Changes from wireframes to the impemented site - originally I had the mobile view include the decorative scrollwork down the sides.
+Changes from wireframes to the implemented site: in my wireframes, the mobile view include the decorative scrollwork down the sides.
 However, after testing I found the content to be too cramped with this included.

 <details>